Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Introduction

-This content provides a summary of how to install k3s (rancher), a lightweight and small Kubernetes cluster, on Ubuntu Linux AMD64.
+This content provides a summary of how to install k3s (rancher), a lightweight and small Kubernetes cluster, on a recent Ubuntu LTS distribution.
 For more information, see the k3s documentation .

 Pre-requisites